 OS Maps are awesome for hiking in the UK.
 I’ve never found anything quite like them when in other countries.
 They have all features like churches, rivers, peaks, viewpoints and more.
 You can get paper maps (which are great for finding new places), and their app is super useful too.

-Snowdonia in Wales, or to give the area it’s full name: Snowdonia National Park, is a beautiful Welsh National Park.
+Snowdonia in Wales, or to give the area its full name: Snowdonia National Park, is a beautiful Welsh National Park and one of the prettiest National Parks in the UK.
 The park covers 823 square miles of mountains, lakes, rivers and beaches.

 The towns in Snowdonia are some of the most idyllic places you’ll stay in the UK and it’s the ideal destination for a UK getaway.

 Snowdonia is just one of three national parks in Wales, the others being the Pembrokeshire Coast and the Brecon Beacons.

 Every year about 6 million people visit Snowdonia National Park (so you could say Snowdonia tourism is pretty high!).
 They come for hiking, camping, sightseeing, climbing and more.